Peripatopsis alba

-Peripatopsis alba, the white cave velvet worm, is a species of velvet worm in the family Peripatopsidae.
+Peripatopsis alba, also known as the white cave velvet worm, is a species of velvet worm in the family Peripatopsidae.
 This species is notable as one of only two species of velvet worm known to be troglobitic; the only other velvet worm known to be a troglobiont is Speleoperipatus spelaeus.
 The white cave velvet worm is rare and limited to one cave system on Table Mountain in South Africa.

 Discovery

 This species was first described by the South African zoologist Reginald F. Lawrence in 1931 based on four specimens, including two type specimens, an adult male and a subadult female.
 The male measures 48 mm in length, whereas the female is smaller, only 32 mm long.
 Lawrence collected these specimens from Wynberg Cave near the top of Table Mountain, including some from the main gallery, about 100 feet (30 m) below the surface.
 These velvet worms were found under stones or climbing up the wet walls of the cave.